matthewreddy/comp426-final-project/README.md

 ## Demonstration Video

-A video demonstrating all features of the application at a more in-depth level can be found [here](https://youtube.com) (link pending).
+A video demonstrating all features of the application at a more in-depth level can be found [here](https://youtu.be/aiWotZjGtEY).

 ## Running the Application